Caroline Nilsson Troy

-Caroline Nilsson Troy (born 1962) is an American politician serving as a member of the Idaho House of Representatives from the 5th district.
+Caroline Nilsson Troy (born 1962) is an American politician who served as a member of the Idaho House of Representatives from the 5th district.
 Elected in November 2014, she assumed office on December 1, 2014.

 Early life and education

 Born Caroline Nilsson, she was raised in Lewiston, where she attended St. Stanislaus Catholic School.
 In 1971, her family moved to Botswana, where her father managed a research farm.
 The family returned to Idaho in 1977 to work on their large farm and ranch operation in Latah, Clearwater, and Nez Perce counties.
 Nilsson graduated from Orofino High School.
 She earned a Bachelor of Science degree in communications from the University of Idaho in 1984.

 Career

 After graduating from college, Nilsson moved to Southwick, where she worked in farming and ranching on family land north of the Nez Percé Indian Reservation.

 In 1992, Nilsson began her career as a professional fundraiser, starting at Tri-State Hospital Foundation in Clarkston, Washington.
 She also became active in Republican Party politics.
 Later, she worked in development for the University of Idaho and Washington State University.
 She started her own business and is the president of Nilsson Advisory Group, which helps non-profits secure private support.